near/near-cli-rs/docs/GUIDE.en.md

 ##### withdraw - Withdraw a certain amount of unstaked NEAR tokens from a avalidator's staking pool

-To withdraw a certain amount from a delegated validator to your account, you need to enter in the terminal command line:
+To withdraw your delegated NEAR tokens from a staking pool after you unstaked and waited for 4 epochs, you can use the following command (note that you need to use your own account id, adjust the amount of NEAR tokens to withdraw, and choose the staking pool account id):
 ```txt
 near staking \
     delegation volodymyr.testnet \